carlbordum/datatyping/README.md

 - Documentation of incoming data in source code.
 - Good for testing (especially if you offer something like a json api).
 - Early failure in a specific spot if data is malformed.
-- Readable, explicit code base.
+- Readable, explicit code base helps maintainability.

 ## Features